 Official statistics show that between June and August, the number of people in work rose by 37,000, taking the total to 2,548,000.

-The increase means employment is now at its highest level since the summer of 2008 and the start of the recession.
+The increase means employment is now at its highest level since the summer of 2008.

-The figures brought a rare display of unity from SNP Finance Secretary John Swinney and the Coalition's Scottish Secretary Alistair Carmichael, who described the figures as "positive" and "encouraging".
+The figures were welcomed by Finance Secretary John Swinney and Scottish Secretary Alistair Carmichael, who described the statistics as "positive" and "encouraging".

 The labour market statistics put the employment rate at 72.8%, a rise of 0.9 percentage points.
 The unemployment rate decreased by 0.2 percentage points to 7.3%, below the UK rate of 7.7%.